Determining Bottle Sizes

 Can't convert tsps/tbsps/cups to mL/fl-oz?
 No worries!
 Just do a quick web search!

-If you the container does not have a Nutrition Facts label, then you can use this method!
+If neither of the above methods work, then you can use this method!